Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: Random Finite Set Control Problem Formulation

+With the introduction of RFS theory from multi-agent tracking applications, a natural extension of RFS theory to the swarm control problem is appealing.
+We begin the discussion on how the swarm is modelled using the RFS intensity function and present the RFS control problem with the objective based on this model.

-Fortunately, a closed-form solution exists if it is assumed that the survival and detection probabilities are state independent (i.e. $p_s({\bf x})=p_s$ and $p_d({\bf x})=p_d$), and the intensities of the birth and spawn RFSs are Gaussian mixtures.
-To formulate the optimal control problem, the current intensity and desired intensity are
+The PHD filter recursion given by Eqs. \eqref{rfs1} and \eqref{rfs2}, as mentioned before, can be intractable as the state space increases.
+Fortunately, a closed-form solution exists if it is assumed that the survival and detection probabilities are state independent (i.e. $p_s(\boldsymbol{\xi})=p_s$ and $p_d(\boldsymbol{\xi})=p_d$), and the intensities of the birth and spawn RFSs are Gaussian mixtures initially presented in Eq. \eqref{gmexample}.